mxw/mxawng/src/collections/_sale/next-level-t-shirt.md

 link: https://www.amazon.com/gp/product/B00I2U62J8/
 ---

-v-necks in grass green and dark grey, as pictured.  rarely worn.
+v-necks, rarely worn.  one in grass green and two in dark grey, as pictured.

-these sueded shirts are the softest shirts i've ever encountered.  i own a bunch as basics, i just don't like these two colors.
+these sueded shirts are the softest shirts i've ever encountered.  i own a bunch as basics, i just don't like these two colors.  they're longer than the average t-shirt, so good for tall skinny people.